mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

     .. versionchanged:: 4.2

-        The log viewer got added to Krita in 4.2, so for older versions of Krita, you will need to either run Krita in the terminal if you have Linux or MacOS, or for Windows install `DebugView <https://docs.microsoft.com/en-us/sysinternals/downloads/debugview>`_ from the official Microsoft site, start DebugView and then start Krita.
+        The log viewer got added to Krita in 4.2, so for older versions of Krita, you will need to either run Krita in the terminal if you have Linux or macOS, or for Windows install `DebugView <https://docs.microsoft.com/en-us/sysinternals/downloads/debugview>`_ from the official Microsoft site, start DebugView and then start Krita.

-        When using a terminal, make sure to enable 'unlimited scrollback'.
+        When using a terminal, make sure to enable ``unlimited scrollback``.

 #.
 Press the :kbd:`Ctrl + Shift + T` shortcut, you will see a message box telling the logging has started.
 #.
 Try to reproduce your problem, you will be able to see the log being created in the log viewer as you draw.
 #.
-Save the output from the log viewer into a txt file, and attach it to the bugreport.
+Save the output from the log viewer into a TXT file, and attach it to the bug report.

 On Linux, it is also useful to have the following information:

 #. ``lsmod``
 #. ``xinput``
-#. ``xinput list-props`` (id can be fetched from the item 2)
+#. ``xinput list-props`` (ID can be fetched from the item 2)

 However, in 100\% of the cases where Windows users have reported that their tablet didn't work over the past five years, the problem has been either a buggy driver or a broken driver installation, but not a bug in Krita.